Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 285 2GB should theoretically be quite a bit superior to the GeForce GTX 965M overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 285 2GB should theoretically be a lot superior to the GeForce GTX 965M in general. (explain)

-Texel RateThe GeForce GTX 965M will be a little bit (about 17%) more effective at texture filtering than the GeForce GTX 285 2GB. (explain)
+Texel RateThe GeForce GTX 965M will be a bit (about 17%) more effective at anisotropic filtering than the GeForce GTX 285 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison